A cupcake retailer is facing huge penalties for allegedly ripping off 35 workers by more than $55,000.

 Additionally, Fair Work alleges the company failed to pay proper:

-- underpaid leave loadings,
+- underpaid leave loadings;

-- minimum-engagement pay,
+- minimum-engagement pay;

-- minimum hourly rates and
+- minimum hourly rates; and also

 - loadings for weekend, public holiday, evening and also overtime work under the Award.

 Underpayments of individual workers ranged from $20.00 to $10,960.